When you are traveling around the world with your kids, don’t forget to make Ghana a priority.

 Frequently Asked Questions

-Ghana is the first African country to gain independence from colonialism.
+Ghana holds the historic distinction of being the first African country to gain independence from colonial rule.

 Summary